 A lot of our messaging is meant to spread the word about specific events (feature announcements, new partnerships, hot dog costumes), but other messages fare better when they’re sent to the right person at the right time.
 How can we know, for example, when a user is ready to dive into comparative reports?

-Enter automation!
+Enter marketing automation!
 We created workflows to automatically send emails specifically targeted to different kinds of users, and this year we added more than 30 automated emails across 5 automation workflows.
 Here’s what we’re sending.

 A getting started series